Techtonica/curriculum/data-visualization/data-visualization.md

 **More Practice with SVG & D3.js**

-- Text label for each bar in the vertical chart appears on top.
+- The text label for each bar in the vertical chart appears on top.
 Try to place them at the bottom of each bar by manipulating 'y' attribute in text element `.attr("y", ...)`.
 - Create a pie chart using pie SVG element using our dataset.
 You can use this [example](https://bl.ocks.org/mbostock/3887235) to understand how D3's arc() method works.

 ### Challenge